minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 = Econometric Models <models>

-// give information about why remove some variables -> LPM control -> FEs In order to test the changes in voting behaviour due to campaign contributions, the model setup must allow for a dichotomous dependent variable, i.e. pro-environmental vote (1) or anti-enviornmental vote (0) and for the non-negativity of contributions @stratmann-1991 @stratmann-2002 @chappell.
+// give information about why remove some variables -> LPM control -> FEs In order to test the changes in voting behavior due to campaign contributions, the model setup must allow for a dichotomous dependent variable, i.e. pro-environmental vote (1) or anti-environmental vote (0) and for the non-negativity of contributions @stratmann-1991 @stratmann-2002 @chappell.

 Two types of models are the linear probability model (LPM) and the logit, both of which are widely used in the economic literature, but both of which have some drawbacks.
 The LPM is an ordinary least squared multiple linear regression with binary dependent variables.
-The benefits of using a LPM to analyse the effect of campaign contributions on voting behaviour is the fact that the linear regression can be used to estimate the effects on the observed dependent variable, so coefficients are comparable over models and groups.
+The benefits of using a LPM to analyse the effect of campaign contributions on voting behavior is the fact that the linear regression can be used to estimate the effects on the observed dependent variable, so coefficients are comparable over models and groups.
 One downside of the LPM, however, is the possibility for the predicted probability to be out of range, by being either higher than 1 or lower than 0 @mood.

-In order to counter this, one can use a nonlinear regression model, such as the logit regession or logit model, which also measures dichotomous dependent variables but the predicted probability will always stay within range of #range(2)\.
+In order to counter this, one can use a nonlinear regression model, such as the logit regression or logit model, which also measures dichotomous dependent variables but the predicted probability will always stay within range of #range(2)\.
 Comparing models with various independent variables or significantly interpreting the results is challenging when using logistic regression since the underlying